xStarbound/xStarbound/doc/lua/widget.md

 #### `String` widget.getChildAt(`Vec2I` screenPosition)

-Returns the full name for any widget at screenPosition.
+Returns the full name for any child widget at `screenPosition`.

 ---